 Which professions benefit from professional indemnity insurance?

-Professional indemnity insurance is a legal protection cover designed for companies which are in the business of providing professional services that include advice.
+Professional indemnity insurance is a legal protection cover designed for companies which are in the business of lending their skills and expertise to solve a problem for its clients.

 There are many examples in many different sectors: